-MCD OUTCOME COMPONENT SCHOOL PLAN Specially Designed Academic Instruction in English (SDAIE) strategies Graphic Organizers Scaffold lessons Additional time to learn using core instructional strategies or a different instructional pedagogy More intensive vocabulary and comprehension skills and strategic instruction.
+MCD OUTCOME COMPONENT SCHOOL PLAN Graphic Organizers Scaffold lessons Additional time to learn using core instructional strategies or a different instructional pedagogy More intensive vocabulary and comprehension skills and strategic instruction.
 Use of Triumphs Intervention Guide, the Treasures ELD Guide, Voyager and/or ELD Practicum, and/or Language!(Version 4) Tier 3 instruction/support is characterized by "good first teaching" and effective pull-out intensive intervention support using the following strategies: Academic Engagement Time (AET) Frequent monitoring of assessments and student progress Cooperative learning environment Academic language development Graphic organizers Instructional Conversations Use of Triumphs Intervention Guide, the Treasures ELD Guide, Voyager and/or ELD Practicum, and/or Language!(Version 4) Use of stand alone intervention program, such as Read 180, Language!(Version 4) to provide intensive, accelerated and small group intervention Tier 3 supports will be utilized specifically with special education students who need intensive intervention.
 The Learning Center will be another opportunity for the general education and special education students to receive Tier 3 targeted support.
 Implementing the Small Learning Communities will allow for more flexibility such as mainstreaming and multi-graded classrooms.
-In order to provide targeted instruction and services to students with disabilities through Rtf2, summative and formative data will be used at the beginning of the year to universally screen
+In order to provide targeted instruction and services to students with disabilities through RtI , summative and formative data will be used at the beginning of the year to universally screen students.
+Additional data related to behavior, attendance, transiency rate, social and